flyway/flywaydb.org/documentation/database/sqlserver.md

 #### Connecting

 There are several types of Azure Active Directory authentication:
-- Azure Active Directory with MFA (not supported)*
+- Azure Active Directory with MFA
 - Azure Active Directory Integrated
 - Azure Active Directory MSI
 - Azure Active Directory with Password
+- Azure Active Directory Service Principal
 - Access Tokens

 To use the various authentication types, amend your JDBC URL to set the `authentication` parameter: